IgnaLog/nextjs-mongodb-crud/README.md

 This application is an example of the use of Next.js in which we make CRUD requests to the [MongoDB](https://www.mongodb.com/docs/) database through the [Mongoose](https://mongoosejs.com/docs/) ORM library.

 We can create tasks through a form and then list them on the main page of the web.
-We can also consult a specific task and delete it.
+We can also consult a specific task, modify it and delete it.

 To style it we have used the [Semantic UI React](https://react.semantic-ui.com/) library.